condense9/hark-lang/README.md

 ## Why should I learn a new language?

-Because it'll save you days-weeks of development time, and make operating the application dramatically simpler.
+Because it'll save you days or weeks of development time, and make operating your applications dramatically simpler.

-Writing your own infrastructure is like writing assembly code - only do so if you really do have extreme or unusual performance requirements.
-Otherwise, use a high-level language (Teal!) that "compiles" to infrastructure.
+Writing your own infrastructure is like writing assembly code - only do it if you really have extreme or unusual requirements.
+Otherwise, use a high-level language (Teal!) that compiles to "soft" infrastructure.

 ## Up and running in 2 minutes